kool-engine/kool/README.md

-# kool - A Vulkan / OpenGL graphics engine written in Kotlin
+# kool - A OpenGL / Vulkan graphics engine written in Kotlin
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.fabmax.kool/kool-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/de.fabmax.kool/kool-core)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/fabmax/kool/blob/master/LICENSE)

-A multi-platform Vulkan / OpenGL based graphics engine that works on Desktop Java and browsers with WebGL2.
-Android support is currently suspended but it should be quite easy to get that going again.
+A multi-platform OpenGL / Vulkan based game engine that works on Desktop Java and browsers with WebGL2.
+Android support is currently suspended, but it should be quite easy to get that going again.

+I started working on a graphical scene editor, which should make it much easier to create new projects with this engine.
+However, the editor is still in a super early state and not very useful yet.
+So, for now, this is very much a code-only game engine.
+I recommend taking a look at the demos listed below in case you are curious (all demo source code is available in the `kool-demo` subproject).

-I finally made my first actual game with this: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
+I also made an actual game with this: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
 Give it a try (it's free)!

-If you are adventurous, you might be able to use this for your own projects as well (look below for a very short usage guide - that's all the documentation there is)

-I also have a few demos in place (roughly in order of creation; once loaded, you can also switch between them via the hamburger button in the upper left corner):
+## Demos
 - [Island](https://fabmax.github.io/kool/kool-js/?demo=phys-terrain): Height-map based
   island incl. some wind-affected vegetation + a basic controllable character.
 - [Physics - Ragdoll](https://fabmax.github.io/kool/kool-js/?demo=phys-ragdoll): Ragdoll physics demo.